-(This is the first in a regular series of features sharing stories about how the ethical hacking community is serving society.
-These security experts have a variety of titles including “ethical hacker,” “security researcher,” “white hat,” “bug hunter,” and “finder.”
+(This is the first in a series of features sharing stories about how the ethical hacking community is serving society.
 The goal of this series is to eliminate stereotypes and educate people on the profession).

-While shows like Mr. Robot have fairly depicted the technology part – there is still much to learn about hacker ethics, culture, and motivations.
+While shows like Mr. Robot have relatively fairly depicted the technology part – there is still much to learn about hacker ethics, culture, and motivations.
+Not all hackers are criminals.

-I spoke with Chris Roberts, chief security architect at Acalvio Technologies, an ethical hacker who helps enterprises find and mitigate cybersecurity vulnerabilities to reduce risk.
+I spoke with Chris Roberts, chief security architect at Acalvio Technologies, who helps enterprises find and mitigate cybersecurity vulnerabilities to reduce risk.
 Here are some unedited excerpts from our conversation:

 Marilia Wyatt: Before we dive into unrealistic hacker stereotypes, can you tell us about the work you do and how it helps enterprises reduce risk?